 Doing the last first aid step is better done with the help of a safety pin.

-Considered a partner of the previous first aid kit material, safety pins are bent metal pins that have a clasp on one end to prevent a person from being poked.
+Considered a partner of the previous first aid kit material, safety pins are bent metal pins with a clasp on one end to prevent a person from being poked.

 As described above, safety pins are used to tuck the loose end of a bandage.
 It is used for fastening things together, such as fabric or clothing.